 - Adrenal functions that make too much of its hormones.

-The immune system is made up of cells, tissues, and organs that work together to protect the body against disease causing agents, pathogens (bacteria, virus, parasites), and foreign substances that enter the body (toxins) and some cancer cells that develop within the body.
+The immune function is a major function of the lympahtic system and connects to the circulatory, endocrine, and nervous system.
+It includes cells, tissues, and organs that work together to protect the body against disease causing agents, pathogens (bacteria, virus, parasites), and foreign substances that enter the body (toxins) and some cancer cells that develop within the body.
 It must respond quickly and efficiently as many pathogens rapidly evolve and adapt to avoid detection and the defensive actions of the immune system.

 Adapted from Bruce Blaus "Blausen gallery 2014".
 [CC BY 3.0], via Wikimedia Commons

-Thymus gland regualtes the immune system.
-While it has glandular tissue and produces some hormones, it is closely associated with the immune system as it promotes and develops white blood cells: T- cells (T-lymphocytes).
+Thymus gland has glandular tissue and produces some hormones, related to the immune function, that promote, develop, and store white blood cells: T-cells (T-lymphocytes).

-Spleen filters the blood and stores leukocyte cells that helps fight some kinds of bacteria that cause pneumonia and meningitis.
+Spleen filters debris from the blood and stores leukocyte cells that helps fight some kinds of bacteria that cause pneumonia and meningitis.
 It also recycles red blood cells and platelets.

 Appendix protects the digestive system from infection and may serve as a reservoir for beneficial gut bacteria by stimulating growth of beneficial gut bacteria.
 The fetal appendix produces various biological control compounds that assist with various biological control (homeostatic) mechanisms.
 During early development the appendix functions as a lymphoid organ, assisting with the maturation of B lymphocytes and immunoglobulin A (IgA) antibodies.